jpulgarin/django-tokenapi/README.md

 Configuration
 -------------

+You can change the number of days that a token is valid for by setting `TOKEN_TIMEOUT_DAYS` in `settings.py`.
+The default is `7`.

 Acknowledgements
 ----------------

-The token generating code is from django.contrib.auth.tokens, but modified so that it does not hash on a user's last login.
+The token generating code is from `django.contrib.auth.tokens`, but modified so that it does not hash on a user's last login.